-(35) Whilst substantial donations may have added depth and breadth to some of the UWS Library collections in the early 1980's, the complexities and costs associated with donated material - administrative and processing - tend to mitigate against the perceived value in most instances.
+(35) Whilst substantial donations may have added depth and breadth to some of the University Library collections in the early 1980's, the complexities and costs associated with donated material - administrative and processing - tend to mitigate against the perceived value in most instances.

 (36) As a general rule, donated materials should be of sufficient value, and direct relevance, that the Library would have been prepared to purchase them.

 (37) All offers of material should be referred to the Manager, Information Resources.
-In instances where this is not possible, no material is to be accepted unless the potential donor has signed the 'Waiver Form' (see Appendix 3) permitting UWS Library to retain or dispose of the material as it sees fit.
+In instances where this is not possible, no material is to be accepted unless the potential donor has signed the 'Waiver Form' (see Appendix 3) permitting University Library to retain or dispose of the material as it sees fit.

 (38) Monographs must be current, relevant to the teaching and/or research profile of the University and in good condition.
 Except in exceptional circumstances, second or third copies of titles already held will not be accepted.
 The Manager, Information Resources will make the ultimate decision on the inclusion or exclusion of all titles.

-(39) Generally, dead runs of journal titles not held by the UWS Libraries will not be accepted.
+(39) Generally, dead runs of journal titles not held by the University Libraries will not be accepted.
 Back issues of titles to which current subscriptions are held may be accepted where they fill gaps in existing runs.

 (40) Offers of ongoing donations of journals will only be accepted and such titles added to the collection if relevant to the teaching and/or research profile of the University, and it can be ascertained that such donations will, as far as possible, continue into the foreseeable future.